GibbZ-78/THP_W14D2D3D4/README.md

 5. Then launch the bundling and minimizing of the different files by typing `npm run build`
 6. Wait...
 Wait again...
 Yes, I know, it is soooo long and sloooow
 7. Still waiting?
 Congratulations!
 You should now see all builds passed and can now enter `npm run server` to see the result
-8. If your web broser hasn't launched a new tab automatically then (i) insult it before (ii) browsing: `http://localhost:8000/`
+8. If your web browser hasn't launched a new tab automatically then (i) insult it before (ii) browsing: `http://localhost:8000/`
+9. Alternatively, you can launch the "index.html" file located in the "dist/" directory
-9. You can finally relax and - hopefully :sweat: - have fun surfing :surfer: and exploring :eyes: GibbZ' Games' Lair
+10. You can finally relax and - hopefully :sweat: - have fun surfing :surfer: and exploring :eyes: the GibbZ' Games' Fair platform

 ### :computer: Development Environment